Secure-With-Mandeep/Secure-With-Mandeep/README.md

 I am a CyberSecurity professional with a profound interest in Offensive Security.
-OSCP and CEH certified whois slowing delving into the world of Ai as well.
+OSCP and CEH certified who is slowing delving into the world of Ai as well.

 ## Objective